 Thymol blue turns blue when added to a basic medium.
-If an acidic solution of sodium hydrogen sulfate is added to it and the mixture is stirred gently, orange patterns will appear in the Petri dish.
+If an acidic solution of sodium hydrogen sulfate is added, and the mixture is stirred gently, orange patterns will appear in the Petri dish.

 Dispose of solid waste together with household garbage.
 Pour solutions down the sink.
 Wash with an excess of water.

 The addition of some substances increases the concentration of H+ ions in the solution, lowering the solution’s pH.
-Here, the substance in question is sodium hydrogen sulfate NaHSO4.
+In this experiment, we used sodium hydrogen sulfate NaHSO4.
 The addition of some other substances increases the concentration of OH– ions in the solution, raising the solution’s pH.
-Here, the substance in question is sodium carbonate Na2CO3.
+Sodium carbonate Na2CO3 is one such substance.

 When combined, H+ and OH– make water H2O .
 This process is called a neutralization reaction.
 We can use our pH indicator to observe how the acidic medium (low pH) created by NaHSO4 is neutralized by the basic medium (high pH) of Na2CO3, and vice versa.

 Neutralization reactions take place even in our own mouths.
-After we eat, our mouths create an acidic environment, which can hurt our teeth.
+After we eat, food residues in our mouths create an acidic environment, which can damage our teeth.
 Our saliva fights this reaction and neutralizes the acidic medium.
-Moreover, many bubbly drinks have a low pH; if you drink them a lot, it hurts your teeth because your saliva can’t neutralize everything fast enough.
+Moreover, many bubbly drinks have a low pH.
+If you drink them a lot, it hurts your teeth because your saliva can’t neutralize everything fast enough.

 Why does thymol blue change color?